GP8964/PERN-EBS/README.md

   A malicious player can hijack and even delete someone's account with a crafted registration confirmation page without even knowing his/her password!<br>
   This is the biggest vulnerability in EBS 1.05, which will not happen in PERN-EBS

+# My solutions
 To prevent cheating, hacking and add features at the same time, PERN-EBS will divide creating an account and creating a pilot into 2 steps, which can:
 - Prevent new players registering an account and get powerful and/or expensive items instantly
 - Allow players to create multiple pilots from single account, for now 4 is the max limit
 - Data validation and sanitization will be done to both prevent cheating and code injection.
 - I would classify weapons furthermore, like weapons for Mobile Suits, Mobile Fighters, Battleships, and Fortress.

+PERN-EBS will save the weapon information in a database, but almost all attributes will be public including the actual attacking power of a weapon.<br>
+Although this may let potential cheaters know about which weapon is the most powerful of all, a good security measure can prevent them from being able to cheat.

 # Features different from the old EBS 1.05 built by ©NET GAME Communications
-- Pilot has 6 kinds of attributes (inherited from Super Robot Wars series), instead of the 4 attributes (ATK, DEF, EVD, HIT) of the original EBS:
+- Pilot has at least 6 kinds of attributes (inherited from Super Robot Wars series):
   - CQB: Close-Quarters Battle
   - RNG: Ranged Combat
   - SKL: Skill
   - DEF: Defense
   - EVD: Evasion
   - HIT: Accuracy
+  The original EBS only implemented 4 attributes (ATK, DEF, EVD, HIT) for pilots.<br>
+  Also, morale will be implemented, the mechanism will be determined in the future.

 - Spirit command instead of strategy (inherited from Super Robot Wars series):<br>
   Your pilot can be equipped with at most 6 kinds of spirit commands at a time, depending on his/her level.<br>
-  How those spirit commands are implemented will be determined later.
+  How those spirit commands are implemented will be determined in the future.

 - Choose pilot type instead of character:<br>
   Your pilot was born as Natural, New Type, Coordinator, Innovade, Innovator, Accord<br>
-  Natural pilots may be weaker at first, but you will have options to train the natural pilot to become a different kind.<br>
+  Natural pilots may be slightly weaker at first, but you will have options to train the natural pilot to become a different kind.<br>
   Other kinds of pilots are naturally better, but they don't have many options.<br>
-  Although in Gundam SEED Freedom, Accords are stronger than Coordinators, for the game balance I will set them to be almost the same.
+  Although in Gundam SEED Freedom, Accords are stronger than Coordinators, don't forget that the only one survived is Lacus Clyne, not those fought against Coordinators.<br>
+  So I will set the initial abilities of New Type, Coordinators and Accords to be nearly equal to each others.

 - Team and Battleship<br>
   You can have a team with battleship, you don't directly control the battleship, but you can request support from battleship.<br>